Kalonzo Musyoka: Other responsibilities

 Dr Kalonzo Musyoka has, since 10 June 2013, served as the University Chancellor of the Uganda Technology and Management University (UTAMU), a privately owned university in Uganda, based in Kampala, that country's capital and largest city.

 In July 2019, Dr Kalonzo Musyoka was appointed by President Uhuru Kenyatta as a special envoy to the republic of South Sudan.
 In February 2020, he was able to broker a peace deal in South Sudan between President Salva Kiir and former rebel leader Riek Machar.
 The deal saw the two form a unity government.

 Personal life

 Kalonzo Musyoka is married to Pauline.
 They have four children.
-He was baptised by Pastor Masila Munyoki.
+He is a baptised and devout Christian.
 He is the patron of the Kalonzo Musyoka Foundation and he has served since 2006.